Do you know what heterogeneous and homogeneous grouping are and their benefits in the classroom?

 The Difference Between Heterogeneous and Homogeneous Grouping

-Homogeneous grouping is the distribution of students, who function at similar academic, social, and emotional levels, being placed in the same cooperative learning group together.
-For example, children who are deemed at-risk or with special needs are placed in one group, while the gifted and talented students are placed in another.
-Homogeneous grouping is used to help all students in the classroom stay on the same page as their classmates.
+Homogeneous grouping is the distribution of students who function at similar academic, social, and emotional levels, being placed in the same cooperative learning group.
+For example, children deemed at-risk or with special needs are placed in one group, while the gifted and talented students are placed in another.
+Homogeneous grouping helps all students in the classroom stay on the same page as their classmates.

 Pros and Cons of Heterogeneous and Homogeneous Grouping

-If given a choice, students will always choose to form groups with their friends and peers (homogeneous groups) but also benefit from getting to know and learn from other students in their class.
-If choosing to have heterogeneous groupings, try to divide them by having one gifted student, two average students, and one lower achieving student.
-This ratio of students will allow all students to benefit from the others, while not making one student take on too much of the burden of work or leadership.
+If given a choice, students will always choose to form groups with their friends and peers (homogeneous groups) and benefit from getting to know and learn from other students in their class.
+If choosing to have heterogeneous groupings, divide them by having one gifted student, two average students, and one lower achieving student.
+This ratio of students will allow all students to benefit from the others while not making one student take on too much of the burden of work or leadership.